invpe/GridShell/Documentation/Tutorials/Examples/README.md

 4. You will be presented with the **source code** of the Simple sketch

+🛑 If you don't have your own GridShell User account, you need it now - go [here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Join.md) to create it.

 We have to update exactly three things to make it work.

-🛑 If you don't have your own GridShell User account, you need it now - go [here](https://github.com/invpe/gridshell/blob/main/Documentation/Tutorials/Join.md) to create it.
+Fill necessary details in definitions as commented:

+#define GRID_U  ""      // << Provide your Grid UserHash
+#define WIFI_A  ""      // << Provide your WiFi Access Point Name
+#define WIFI_P  ""      // << Provide your WiFi Access Point Password

+Once done, we're ready to move forward, just as an example my setup is as follows:

+#define GRID_U  f3y2hssbcvxert243hrhsddfasd24dsfas2323348282a3bd4b""      // << Provide your Grid UserHash
+#define WIFI_A  "superinternet"      // << Provide your WiFi Access Point Name
+#define WIFI_P  "superpasswordyes"      // << Provide your WiFi Access Point Password